freepress/internet2016/_posts/blog/2016-02-08-bird-dog-iowa-internet-access.md

 Later in the week, I attended a Christie town-hall meeting at Central Community College in Pella.
 I nabbed a seat next to Gov. Christie’s wife Mary Pat and let out an audible sigh of relief when he said that most of the event would be dedicated to Q&A time.

 I asked Christie what he would do to increase competition in the broadband market and get more low-income and rural residents connected.
-He saidhe would [include the Internet as one of the four planks of his infrastructure plan](https://www.facebook.com/internet2016/videos/vb.1411698009155892/1557883757870649/?type=2&theater), along with repairing roads and bridges and modernizing the electrical grid.
+He said he would [include the Internet as one of the four planks of his infrastructure plan](https://www.facebook.com/internet2016/videos/vb.1411698009155892/1557883757870649/?type=2&theater), along with repairing roads and bridges and modernizing the electrical grid.
 Christie went into detail about how he would change the tax code to fund his infrastructure plan but had little to say about how he would make broadband more affordable and accessible.

 **Marco Rubio**